TK757567/TK757567/README.md

 Hi, I’m Mohannad handoumeh, Pentester and co-founder of team PwnSec.
 PwnSec is a CTF team created in 2022 2nd in jordan in CTFtime.
-- Interseted in destroying things.
+- Interseted in analyzing and destroying things.
 - pentesting.
 - reverse engineering.
 - malware analysis.